-The waters along the BC coast are full of Harbor Seals!
+The waters along the Pacific Northwest Coast are full of Harbor Seals!
 The harbor seal is the most widely distributed seal in the world, inhabiting temperate, sub arctic & coastal areas on both sides of the north Atlantic and north Pacific Oceans.

 There are 5 sub-species that inhabit the northern oceans, with a total estimate for the species could be as high as 500,000.